Library

 Ton Koopman collection

-In 2020 the Orpheus Institute acquired the prestigious library of Ton Koopman.
+In 2020 Orpheus Instituut acquired the prestigious library of Ton Koopman.
 The focus of the collection is 17th- and 18th-century music, its cultural context and performance practice.

 In the course of his sixty-year career, Koopman has collected an impressive collection of books and music.
-Among the thousands of prints and manuscripts are numerous unique works, including a cantata by Handel unknown until recently.
-In addition to this historical library with works from the 15th to the 19th century, Koopman has also collected thousands of modern books and periodicals on Baroque music and culture.
-Many of the books, both old and modern, have been annotated extensively by the artist himself, making the collection unique.
+Among the thousands of prints and manuscripts are numerous unique works.
+In addition to this historical library with works from the 15th to the early 19th century, Koopman has also collected thousands of modern books and periodicals on Baroque music and culture.
+Many of the books have been annotated extensively by the artist himself, making the collection unique.

 Korte Meer 20A, 9000 Ghent